-Name, province or state and country of Residence Principal occupation during the past five years Served as a director since Number of and Class of Shares Beneficially Owned Directly or Indirectly (1) Martin Kostuik (4) Tennessee, USA Director and Chief Executive Officer Mr. Kostuik previously served as President and director of Arizona Gold Corp., prior to which he was Senior Vice President of Operations and Development of Luna Gold Corp. (now Equinox Gold Corp.) and President and CEO of Rupert Resources Ltd. April 5, 2021 558,973 Common Lazaros Nikeas (2) Connecticut, USA Executive Chairman, Director Mr. Nikeas is currently a Partner of Weston Energy LLC, a Yorktown Partners LLC portfolio company with investments in energy minerals assets.
+Name, province or state and country of Residence Principal occupation during the past five years Served as a director since Number of and Class of Shares Beneficially Owned Directly or Indirectly (1) Lazaros Nikeas (2) Connecticut, USA Chief Executive Officer, Director Mr. Nikeas is currently a Partner of Weston Energy LLC, a Yorktown Partners LLC portfolio company with investments in energy minerals assets.
 Mr. Nikeas was previously a Partner of Traxys Capital Partners, a private equity firm and Managing Director, BNP Paribas.
-February 12, 2021 311,550 Common Stephen Dunmead ^{(2)(3)^(4)} Georgia, USA Director Dr. Dunmead is an independent business consultant, and was previously Chief Operating Officer, SWM International.
+February 12, 2021 311,050 Common Stephen Dunmead ^{(2)(3)^(4)} Georgia, USA Director Dr. Dunmead is an independent business consultant, and was previously Chief Operating Officer, SWM International.
 Prior to SWM, Dr. Dunmead was EVP Specialties for OM Group.
 While at OM Group, he was responsible for their cobalt business for more than 10 years.
-February 12, 2021 410,000 Common John Kiernan (3) (4) [] British Columbia, Canada Director Mr. Kiernan currently serves as Chief Operating Officer of Ascot Resources Ltd., prior to which he was VP Project Development for Magellan Minerals Ltd. (acquired by Anfield Gold Corp).
+February 12, 2021 410,000 Common John Kiernan ^{(3) (4)^} British Columbia, Canada Director Mr. Kiernan currently serves as Chief Operating Officer of Ascot Resources Ltd., prior to which he was VP Project Development for Magellan Minerals Ltd. (acquired by Anfield Gold Corp).
 Previously he was Manager Project Evaluation for QuadraFNX/ KGHM International, Mining Analyst for PI Financial Corp and VP Mining/Mine Manager for Roca Mines Inc. February 12, 2021 410,000 Common Joseph Tuso ^{(2)^(3)} New York, USA Director Mr. Tuso is currently a partner of Reed Smith LLP.
 Mr. Tuso was previously the Chief Operating Officer and General Counsel of Stabilis Capital Management, LP, a New York City-based S.E.C registered investment adviser focusing on asset oriented and special situation credit transactions, with assets under management of approximately US\$1.8 billion.
 January 1, 2022 143,334 Common Julia Aspillaga Maldonado, Uruguay Director Ms. Aspillaga is the managing partner of Andeak Global Management, providing mining exploration services to several international companies.
-August 15, 2022 41,666 Common
+August 15, 2022 83,333 Common

-- (1) The information as to Common Shares beneficially owned or controlled has been provided by the nominees themselves or obtained through SEDI. - (2) Member of the Audit and Risk Committee. - (3) Member of the Corporate Governance, Compensation and Nominating Committee

-- (4) Member of the Health, Safety, Environment, Community, and Technical Committee

-- Denotes independent director

-- ^ Denotes chair of applicable committee
+- (1) The information as to Common Shares beneficially owned or controlled has been provided by the nominees themselves or obtained through SEDI. - (2) Member of the Audit and Risk Committee. - (3) Member of the Corporate Governance, Compensation and Nominating Committee - (4) Member of the Health, Safety, Environment, Community, and Technical Committee - Denotes independent director - ^ Denotes chair of applicable committee